[Minor revision–posted 3/24/20 (replaces 2/23/16 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding and a standardized approach regarding self-supporting and off-campus courses taught in state, as required in Chapter 4, Subchapter Q of the Texas Higher Education Coordinating Board Rules and Regulations - Approval of Off-Campus and Self-Supporting Courses and Programs for Public Institutions.

-REVIEW: This OP will be reviewed in October of odd-numbered years by the Vice Provost for Distance Education with recommended revisions presented to the Provost and Senior Vice President (PSVP).
+REVIEW: This OP will be reviewed in October of odd-numbered years by the Vice Provost for eLearning and Academic Partnerships or designee with recommended revisions presented to the Provost and Senior Vice President (PSVP).

-The Vice Provost for Distance Education has been delegated the authority and responsibility for monitoring self-supporting (formerly extension) and off-campus courses, and Institutional Research and Information Management is responsible for reporting for self-supporting and off-campus courses taught in state.
-Study Abroad courses are addressed in OP 34.20.
+The Vice Provost for eLearning and Academic Partnerships or designee has been delegated the authority and responsibility for monitoring self-supporting (formerly extension) and off-campus courses, and Institutional Research and Information Management is responsible for reporting for self-supporting and off-campus courses taught in state.
+Study Abroad courses are addressed in OP 34.20, Study Abroad Programs.